-- 320 101 71 Garment or outfit made from medium or heavy weight woven fabric (no tailoring techniques) or knit fabric or polar fleece which may be bulky or have any amount of stretch. - 320 101 72 Garment or outfit made from woven fabric using traditional tailoring methods, interfacing fusible and non-fusible methods to create a tailored look - 320 101 74 Garment or outfit made from woven fabrics, including fine and lightweight fabrics which require more care in handling or pattern selection (such as satin, dupion, crepe de chine, taffeta, velour, tulle, net, beaded or sequined fabrics, velvet, hand woven, double cloth, lamé, leather, lace, silk, etc. - 320 101 77 Garment or outfit made from fabric specifically designed for outerwear such as ripstop nylon, coated or uncoated outdoor fabrics - 320 101 78 Garment or Outfit combining two or more of the above fabrics. - 320 101 79 Non-Garment such as a personal accessory, item for the home or for use in sports, picnics, camping, or with animals, or a toy, doll or garments or accessories made for them made from any fabric; all fabrics used should be appropriate for this level.
+- Tailored Garment or outfit: made from woven fabric using traditional tailoring methods, interfacing fusible and non-fusible methods to create a tailored look. - Formal Garment or outfit: made from woven fabrics, including fine and lightweight fabrics which require more care in handling or pattern selection (such as satin, wool, dupion, crepe de chine, taffeta, velour, tulle, net, beaded or sequined fabrics, velvet, hand woven, double cloth, lamé, leather, lace, silk, etc. - 320 101 44 Garment or outfit: made from fabric specifically designed for outerwear such as ripstop nylon, coated or uncoated outdoor fabrics. - 320 101 45 Swimwear: made from 4-way stretch fabrics (spandex, lycra, polyester, nylon, etc.) and demonstrating appropriate seam finishes, trimming/grading/clipping/notching for bulk, and additional skills in the sewing levels. - Non-garment: such as an item for the home or for use in sports, picnics, camping, or with animals, or a toy, doll, or garments or accessories made for them made from any fabric; all fabrics used must be appropriate for the level.